uafgeotools/mtuq/docs/user_guide/06/customizing_figures.rst

   :width: 400

 To some extent, the above figure can be customized through optional input arguments to the default backend function.
-For argument descriptions, follow the links in the `plot_time_shifts <https://uafgeotools.github.io/mtuq/library/generated/mtuq.graphics.plot_time_shifts.html>`_ documentation, or see the `default backend <https://uafgeotools.github.io/mtuq/library/generated/mtuq.graphics.attrs._default_backend.html>`_ documentation directly.
+For argument descriptions, follow the links in the `plot_time_shifts <https://uafgeotools.github.io/mtuq/library/generated/mtuq.graphics.plot_time_shifts.html>`_ documentation, or see the `default backend <https://uafgeotools.github.io/mtuq/library/generated/mtuq.graphics.attrs._default_backend.html>`_ documentation page directly.

-In comparison, a much more powerful approach is to overload the backend function completely:
+In comparison, a more powerful approach is to overload the backend function completely:

 .. code::